17 Top Marketing Channels for a B2B SaaS

 Lead Potential From SEO

-But the biggest benefit of SEO is the lead potential you have from it.
-Google is the largest search engine in the world and with 8.5 billion searches per day, you have plenty of opportunities to target your ideal decision-maker.
+Google is the largest search engine in the world, with 8.5 billion searches per day, which leads to plenty of opportunities to capture plenty of searches throughout your audience’s buyer’s journey.

 Don’t Neglect CRO with SEO